What is Disney's All Star Sports Resort?

 Is there room service available?

 There is no sit-down restaurant in any of the Disney Value Resorts.
-The closest full service restaurant is Maya Grill at the nearby Coronado Springs Resort or Boma and Jiko at the Animal Kingdom Lodge.
-Also nearby are All Star Cafe at Disney's Wide World of Sports complex, and the Downtown Disney restaurants.
+The closest full-service restaurant is Maya Grill at the nearby Coronado Springs Resort or Boma, Jiko, and Sanaa at the Animal Kingdom Lodge.
 Of course, you are welcome to visit or dine at any WDW Resort.
-Click here for Menus From Around the World
+Click here for Menus From Around the World.

 The Team Spirits Pool Bar, offering a full selection of drinks, is located adjacent to the Surfboard Bay pool and to the rear of the Food Court.
 There is even a window that opens into the Food Court Area.
 Usually open from around noon well into the evening, the Pool Bar is a delightful place to enjoy your favorite refreshment and watch the activities at the pool.